Skip to contents

 Output results

-All results will be saved in the specified directory (outdir) with a subdirectory named SpatialEcoTyper_results_ followed by the current date.
+All results will be saved in the specified directory (outdir).
 The output files include:

 • MultiSE_integrated_final.rds A matrix representing the fused similarity matrix of spatial clusters across all samples.